Jae1-alt/c7_simple_alb-webserver/Readme.md

     - **Action:** Convert this entire project into a self-contained, reusable Terraform module.

     - **Benefit:** This is the most significant step for reusability.
 It would allow you to deploy identical `dev`, `staging`, and `prod` environments from a single, clean root configuration by simply calling the module with different input variables.

-- **Decouple Application State:**

-    - **Action:** To solve the **Ephemeral Instance Storage** problem, any data that needs to persist (like user sessions or temporary files) should be stored in an external, managed service like **Amazon DynamoDB** (for key-value storage).

-    - **Benefit:** This makes the EC2 instances truly stateless and disposable, which is a core principle of modern cloud architecture.

 ---